thbopst/BEACONinside-SDK-iOS/README.md

 ## Requirements

+The SDK requires iOS 7.x for its functionality.

-iOS 7.x.
-The SDK supports a deployment target of iOS 6.0, but it provides no functionality when run on iOS 6.
+We support a deployment target of iOS 6.0, but the SDK provides no functionality when run on iOS 6.

 ## Installation